FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 ## Gmail IMAP sucks

-Before moving to Gmail configuration, I would like to make a disclaimer - Gmail IMAP support has limitations, idiosyncrasies, and more scientifically, it just sucks.
+Before moving to the Gmail configuration, I would like to make a disclaimer - Gmail IMAP support has limitations, idiosyncrasies, and to be scientifically precise, it just sucks.
 Please have patience.

-- Each tag is represented as a folder and messages with multiple tags will be downloaded multiple times, into each folder
+- Each tag is stored as a folder and messages with multiple tags will be downloaded multiple times, into each folder
 - The [daily download limit is 2500 MB][gmail-limit], so it may take several days for you to initially download your mail.
-- Your Gmail password **will not work**, An
-  [App Password][app-password] is required
+- Your Gmail password **will not work**, an [App Password][app-password] is required
-- This may be an issue on my side, but IMAP seems to have a delay and shows emails only after a couple of minutes that they are already visible in the web UI.
+- Emails are visible in the web UI for a couple of minutes before they appear in IMAP.
+This is either an issue on my side or there is some delay.

-All of these can be workarounded and/or solved.
+All of these are minor inconveniences, that can be workarounded, solved, or lived with.
 It's just something to keep in mind.

 ## Gmail with a plain password

 Armored with bulletproof patience and unending determination, we shall continue to `mbsync` configuration for Gmail.
-Now, if you think "maybe I should try a personal Gmail account without 2FA, it is going to be easier.
-I don't know how would I put those one-time passwords in my config anyway", please smother the idea in this instant.
-It is not possible.
+Now, if you think "perhaps I should try a personal Gmail account without 2FA, it is going to be easier", please smother the idea in this instant. **It is not possible**.
 Please repeat after me, it is not possible.
-I refused to believe it, tried over and over, failed miserably, over and over, and ended up [configuring 2FA][gmail-2fa] anyway.
-Please save yourself the time and pain.
+I refused to believe, tried over and over, failed miserably, over and over, and ended up [configuring 2FA][gmail-2fa] anyway.
+Please save yourself the time and the pain.

-Log-in on your [Gmail][gmail] account and click to your profile picture in the top-right.
+Log-in to your [Gmail][gmail] account and click to your profile picture in the top-right.
 Then continue to "Manage your Google Account".
-In the left menu, click on "Security".
-Turn on the 2-Step Verification.
+In the left menu, click on "Security", and turn on the 2-Step Verification.

 <div class="text-center img-row row">